person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

 Factors are useful when you know the set of possible values but they’re not all present in a given dataset;
 Built on top of integers.
 So be careful when treating them like strings; For this reason, it’s usually best to explicitly convert factors to character vectors if you need string-like behavior.

-- Dates, date-times, durations:
+- Dates, date-times, and durations:
-Built on top of double;The value of the double (which can be seen by stripping the class) represents the number of days since 1970-01-01.
+Built on top of double; The value of the double (which can be seen by stripping the class) represents the number of days since 1970-01-01.

 #### List